Battles in Time

-Battles in Time was a PC video game and was the only product co-developed by Quantum Quality Productions and American Laser Games.
-The game was a time travel-based strategy game.
+Battles in Time is a PC video game and was the only product co-developed by Quantum Quality Productions and American Laser Games.
+The game is a time travel-based strategy game.

+Plot

 In the far future, humans no longer needed war.
 When aliens decide to invade the planet, a test is made up to provide commanders for the army.
 Four time periods are used: 2025, World War II, the Roman Empire, and prehistoric times.
-Succeeding in these four missions will allow the human to take on the alien threat.
+Succeeding in these four missions will allow the player to take on the alien threat.

 Reception

 The game received a largely negative review from Computer Game Review.